nondejus/AwesomeUnityCommunity/README.md

 * [2d-techdemos](https://github.com/Unity-Technologies/2d-techdemos) - Tech Demos for Unity 2D Features.
 * [SpriteDicing](https://github.com/Elringus/SpriteDicing) - Unity extension for reusing sprite texture areas.
 * [PixelSpriteGenerator-Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity) - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine.
+* [UnityTiled](https://github.com/nickgravelyn/UnityTiled) - Editor tools for working with Tiled maps in Unity.
+* [unity-ecs-instanced-sprite-renderer](https://github.com/paullj/unity-ecs-instanced-sprite-renderer) - An example of a simple performant sprite renderer using Unity's new ECS system.

 ## :bulb: AI